STheoo/ai-chat-widget/README.md

 -   `initialMessage (optional)`: AI Chat initial message.
 -   `sessionId (optional)`: Configure a session id to send to your AI workflows.
 -   `csrfToken (optional)`: Option to add a csrf token in order to send post request server-side for security.
+-   `avatarSrc (optional)`: Prop to pass your own avatar image into the widget.
+-   `primaryColor (optional)`: Brand your chat widget with your own primary color.
+(Only HEX)

 ## API Format